Pelosi takes heat over visit to California hair salon

 Footage aired by Fox News Channel shows Pelosi, her mask around her neck rather than on her face, walking through the establishment.
 A stylist follows her, wearing a mask.

-The salon owner said she rents chairs to stylists, one of whom let her know in advance that Pelosi wanted a wash and a blow dry.
-Outdoor haircuts are allowed in California, but indoor salons have not reopened.
+The salon owner said she rents chairs to stylists, one of whom let her know in advance that Pelosi wanted a wash and a blow-dry.
+California guidelines on salons vary by county, but San Francisco officials had not yet permitted indoor salons to open.
 The owner said she considered the service “a slap in the face” to business owners who have been forced to close.

+One hairstylist in the city said it was frustrating to hear about Pelosi’s salon visit.

+“I think it’s unfair.
+I think she needs to set a good example … And I do really, really love her as speaker.
+She just needs to follow the rules like all of us and set a good example.
+It’s very tough and it’s unfair, and it’s very hurtful to hear this,” the hairstylist told KRON.